calebduren/media-query/README.md

 ### Example 3 – Print

-Because the default value for `@media` is `screen`, the `print` value needs to be passed as the third value; if you do not want to use a min or max width, you must pass `null` values as follows:
+Because the default value for `@media` is `screen`, the `print` value needs to be passed as the third value; if you do not want to use a min or max width, you must pass `null` values.

+> Don't forget to comma separate the values

+Here is the simplest print media query:

 ```
 @mixin respond(null, null, print) {